 Skill: Describing the Ways in Which Numbers are Used in Everyday Life

 What exactly does 2014 mean?
 We are talking about 2014 "what"?
 In short, a number without context has little meaning.
-Therefore, it must be accompanied by units (tokens, people, marbles, centimetres…) if it is to be understood.
+Therefore, it must be accompanied by units (counters, people, marbles, centimetres…) if it is to be understood.
 Students in the primary grades have already engaged in number activities in a variety of contexts using a variety of units.
 In the junior grades, this contextualization needs to be maintained in order to develop a sense of quantity with numbers in the thousands.

 Students should also recognize that depending on the context of the given situation, different interpretations can be made of the same quantity.
 For example, for young people, $100 may represent a lot of money.
 However, in context, the meaning of the number invites nuance: it is a lot for the price of a sweater, but not much for the price of a new bicycle.
 The context changes, but the quantity remains the same.
 Similarly, 100 000 blocks of wood is a lot of blocks, while 100 000 hairs on the head is the equivalent of an average head of hair.
 Or, students may consider that 13 is not a large quantity, but if we add that it is the number of our brothers and sisters, it takes on a whole new value.
 These simple, concrete examples encourage students to think about and critically analyze quantities.